Hilly Flanks: Agriculture

 The hilly flanks are largely believed to be the origins of agriculture, particularly the use of domestic animals and plants.
 Jarmo, an archaeological site in northeastern Iraq in the hilly flanks region, raised animals such as goats, sheep, pigs, and cattle, and harvested crops such as wheat, barley, and legumes.

 Pig domestication occurred in the hilly flanks region, but discoveries found that there was an inconsistency in the pig management methods used throughout the region.
 Pig management had an early introduction in the Jarmo region, while it was introduced at a later stage in the Zagros region.
 The most likely explanation for the late arrival in different regions is the complex nature of the husbandry practices for managing pigs.
 Environmental factors and the existing agricultural practices put in place in particular societies may have inhibited the introduction of pig management.

 Archaeological remains gathered by studies present evidence on the societal shift from hunting and gathering resources to producing food through agriculture and domesticating livestock.
 The first evidence of food resource management is believed to be dated back to the Upper Paleolithic Period.
 The early Holocene climate change is a major reason for the shift to agriculture and herding methods.
 The change in climate prompted the improvement of human skills, technological innovations, and food management techniques required for successful food production.

 Excavations by the Joint Istanbul University-Chicago Oriental Institute Prehistoric Project studied an early-village farming site dating back to around 7000 B.C. called Cayönü in southeastern Turkey.
 The Project gathered resources to learn more about Cayönü, but placed an emphasis on the collection of data that provided insight on the domestication of plants and animals.
-Evidence across all excavations showed a shift from the dependence on big wild animals, such as aurochs and red deers, to the raising of domestic sheep and goats.
+Evidence across all excavations showed a shift from the dependence on big wild animals, such as aurochs and red deer, to the raising of domestic sheep and goats.

 A noteworthy finding from the Joint Istanbul University-Chicago Oriental Institute Prehistoric Project was the low presence of grains and grain legumes.
 The researchers believe the poor preservation of the food plants in the upper levels may account for this diminished amount.
 The decline in traces of food plants may indicate a difference in dependency of food sources, from plant to animal.

 Shahrizor, a wide valley in the hilly flanks region bordered by the Zagros Mountains in the northeast and the mountainous Surdash region in the northwest, is known for its agricultural history.
 Various weeds and cereal grasses, such as wild barley, continue to grow in non-cultivated soils of the region.
 Around 1957, an estimated 30% of the land was used for grain cultivation, while around 50% of the land was used for animal husbandry.